microsoft/turing-experiments/README.md

 Due to the length of the prompt and corresponding cost of running this experiment, the authors do not recommend re-running the experiment or its alternate.
 We do provide all prompt-templates and code logic used so that others may examine the procedure and replicate if they choose.

-The author's consolidated juresults are avalible in:
+The author's consolidated results are avalible in:

 - [orginal TE](/data/simulation_results_consolidated/milgram/Milgram_results_experiment_overview.json.gz)
 - [alternative TE](/data/simulation_results_consolidated/milgram/Milgram_results_experiment_overview_alt_milg.json.gz)

 Decompress these files into .json format by using `gzip -d <filename>`.
+The experiment overview includes full prompts / transcripts for 100 simulated participants.

 Prompt templates are available in the following folders: